Doug-Wyman/ESP8266_MQTT_light/README.md

 This code is poorly written alpha code to control a 12 VDC RGB light and a 12 VDC white light over MQTT It works but needs improvement.
 The switches control on/off with a short press and dimming/brightening when they are held sown.
-The RGB dimming needs some math rewrite.
+The RGB dimming is undergoing improvement.

 OSH Park is making my controller board (click on it) <a href="https://oshpark.com/shared_projects/SDt1Jgl8"><img src="https://644db4de3505c40a0444-327723bce298e3ff5813fb42baeefbaa.ssl.cf1.rackcdn.com/5d04d3145cb8d8d68e20611b7c08b1a4.png" alt="OSH Park"></img></a>.